 For example, in the Large Eddy Simulation (LES) approach adopted in Section~\ref{sec:galaxy:full} (see \citealt{Garnier.etal} and \citealt{Sagaut} for reviews), such source terms are modeled using explicit closure relations, which can be calibrated against direct high-resolution simulations of turbulence \citep[e.g.,][]{Schmidt.Federrath.2011}.
 These closures are the major source of uncertainty in modeling subgrid turbulence, especially when the onset of the turbulent cascade is not sufficiently resolved or the local flow is significantly different from the direct simulations used to calibrate the closures.

 On the other hand, the strict enforcement of entropy conservation opens up a new, more generic way for modeling the energy cascade to unresolved scales via tracking the local dissipation of the resolved kinetic energy.
 Indeed, as our results show, this scheme can be used to accurately follow adiabatic evolution of thermal and nonthermal energies during each hydrodynamics step.
-In regions where thermal energy can be computed reliably via the difference of the total and kinetic energies, $\etot-\ekin$, the change of this energy during a single step can be compared to the the adiabatically evolving sum $\eth+\eturb$ modeled separately using the entropy-conserving scheme.\footnote{Note that in the presence of cooling, the dissipation of energy can be accounted for in such a comparison during a single step.} The difference between the two estimates will then correspond to the total kinetic energy dissipated by numerical viscosity in each cell during the step.
+In regions where thermal energy can be computed reliably via the difference of the total and kinetic energies, $\etot-\ekin$, the change in this energy during a single step can be compared to the adiabatically evolving sum $\eth+\eturb$ modeled separately using the entropy-conserving scheme.\footnote{Note that in the presence of cooling, the dissipation of energy can be accounted for in such a comparison during a single step.} The difference between the two estimates will then correspond to the total kinetic energy dissipated by numerical viscosity in each cell during the step.